sfbrigade/intentional-walk/README.md

       # Add java bin folder in PATH system environment variable value.
       export PATH=$PATH:$JAVA_HOME/bin
       ```

+      You may also need to configure Gradle to use this version of JDK by adding the following line to `~/.gradle/gradle.properties`

+      ```
+      org.gradle.java.home=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home
+      ```

 5. Start the React Native Metro Bundler and leave it running.
    ```